Informing and empowering parents

 Parents’ Voice shares information to help parents to be parents, whatever the age of their children

-As parents and carers in Worcestershire, we want our county to be a great place for our children and young people to grow up in.
-We also want you to help us with your views and ideas; we will use your thoughts to influence decisions which are made locally.
-We are parents just like you and we will try to work with you to make a positive change.
+As parents in Worcestershire, we want our county to be a great place for our children and young people to grow up in.
+We also want you to help us with your views and ideas; we will use your thoughts to influence decisions which are made locally wherever possible.

-Have a look around our website to find out more about us and join Parents’ Voice today – together we can make the voice of EVERY parent matter.
+Have a look around our website to find out more about us and join Parents’ Voice today (it’s totally free) – together, we can make the voice of EVERY parent matter.

 What we do…

-Information – we share useful information to help parents to be parents whatever age their children are.
-We send out regular updates via email and on this website.
-You can contact us to receive our free email updates.
+Information – we share links to useful information to help parents, whatever age their children are.
+We send out regular updates via email – just contact us to receive our free email updates too.

-Social Media – we use Twitter and Facebook to reach parents and family carers, sharing links and information which we think will be useful.
+Social Media – we use X/Twitter, Facebook and Instagram to reach parents, sharing links to information which we think will be useful.

-We want to inform, to challenge when appropriate, and to be an impartial voice for parents.
+We want to inform, to challenge when appropriate, and to be an impartial voice for parents in Worcestershire.

 Who are supporters of Parents' Voice?